 2019 Vintage Report

-The team at Best’s are very excited about how vintage 2019 has played out, despite it being one of the hottest and driest summers on record.
-We managed to avoid the frosts that threatened to do serious damage for the second year in a row, meaning that we were able to produce more of the small parcel releases that we could not harvest the previous year.
+The team at Best’s are very excited about how vintage 2019 has played out!
+Despite it being one of the hottest and driest summers on record.
+We managed to avoid the frosts that threatened to do serious damage for the second year in a row.
+We were able to produce more of the small parcel releases that we could not harvest the previous year.
 The small amount of rain we eventually received ensured the vines survived any heat stress.

 In December, we purchased a new vineyard in Great Western which we’ve named Sugarloaf Creek Vineyard, to guarantee our supply of high-quality shiraz and cabernet into the future.
 It’s broadened the supply from our vineyards and meant that we had additional fruit sourcing to choose from.